 What does assisting a customer mean to you?
 The most common customer service situation is a customer or client seeking help so it's extremely important to get this interaction right.
 Properly done, a customer seeking help will not only feel that she or he has been treated well but will be more favorably disposed towards buying products and/or services from your business.
-Use the following tips for better customer service to educate your staff and evaluate their customer service performance.

-The first way that you make your customer feel valued is by acknowledging her as soon as possible.
+The first way that you make your customer feel valued is by acknowledging her or him as soon as possible.
 So when someone enters your store or office, you need to look up from your computer, stop stocking shelves or whatever else you're doing as soon as possible.
 If your work involves being away from the floor, such as working in a stockroom or workshop area for part of the time, you need to have some system that alerts you when a customer enters so you can attend to her.

-Be Eager to Help But Not in an Aggressive Fashion That Drives Customers Away
+Be Eager to Help but Not Aggressive

-Directly Addressing the Customer's Request/Solving the Customer's Problem
+Addressing the Problem

-- Being able to offer pertinent advice: Customers often have questions that aren't directly about your products or services but are related to them.
+Customers often have questions that aren't directly about your products or services but are related to them.
 For instance, a customer interested in hardwood flooring might want to know what the best way of cleaning hardwood floors is.
 The answers you give (or aren't able to give) can be a big influence on buying decisions and how the customer feels about your customer service.

 Close the Customer Service Interaction Appropriately